monoxgas/sRDI/README.md

 # sRDI
 Shellcode implementation of Reflective DLL Injection.
 Supports

 sRDI allows for the conversion of DLL files to position independent shellcode.
-This is accomplished via components:
+This is accomplished via two components:
 - C project which compiles a PE loader implementation (RDI) to shellcode
 - Conversion code which attaches the DLL, RDI, and user data together with a bootstrap